MEET OUR TEAM

 "Dr. Vail was outstanding.
 Loved her mannerism and her gentle way with our dog Tara.
 She listened and provided solutions to all our problems."

 Dr. Brent Morris has been working as a small-animal veterinarian in the Front Range area since graduating from CSU's Veterinary program in 2007.
 Dr. Morris joined the Gunbarrel Veterinary Hospital family in 2020, and couldn't be happier to be part of the team.
 He continues to be inspired by the connection between humans and animals—preserving and lengthening the bond between pets and their owners is the ultimate reward for him.
 His professional interests include preventative medicine, dentistry, and management of acute and chronic pain.
 In 2014, Dr. Morris earned the credentials of a Certified Veterinary Pain Practitioner through the International Veterinary Academy of Pain Management.
 He is also a member of Rotary, an international service organization.
 Dr. Morris is an active participant in Rotary's annual youth leadership conference, a life-changing experience that he looks forward to every year.
 He's also fond of mountain biking, fly fishing, hiking, skiing, and exploring Colorado and the world.

 Dr. Leslie Williams graduated from the University of Georgia Veterinary School in 1996 and completed a one year internship in small animal medicine and surgery at Washington State University.
-She works with dogs, cats and small mammals and most enjoys geriatric medicine.
+Dr. Williams is a certified acupuncturist offering acupuncture, laser and massage sessions for pets with orthopedic and neurologic conditions.
 Dr. Williams lives in Longmont with her husband Andy, their two sons Josh and Ben, Herbie the Golden retriever and four cats.